MORP BOARD of DIRECTORS

 David has been a resident of Montezuma County Colorado since 1968.
-He has worked for: the US Forest Service, Southwest Seed, Colorado State University, Southern Ute Indian Tribe, ARAMARK.
+He has worked for: the US Forest Service, Southwest Seed, Colorado State University, Southern Ute Indian Tribe, and ARAMARK.
 He has been active in the community of Dolores as a member of the United Methodist church, Dolores Rotary, Dolores Chamber of Commerce, and Boy Scouts.
 He served on the Board of Directors of the Empire Electric Association, Montezuma Water Company, San Juan RC&D Council and the Mosquito Control Board.
 He has owned and operated a farm since 1971.
 David is married to his wife Ann, a school teacher in Dolores.
 Their two adult sons grew up in Montezuma County and now both reside and work in Durango.
 David has been interested in agriculture all his life and has wide experience in both dryland and irrigated production.
+He is a founding board member of MORP having joined the MORP team in 2014.

-Ron Bunker moved to Colorado in 1971.
-Retired to Cortez in 2012.
-He grew up in the Electronics manufacturing industry, finishing that phase of his career in Engineering Management.
-After a little career re-invention, he moved on to Facilities Project Management where he managed construction, furniture installation, and personnel move projects in a medical device manufacturing facility.
-Ron and his wife Lisa, who is the Facilities Manager for Osprey Packs became interested in orchards after attending both a pruning class and a grafting class with MORP.
+Lisa and her husband Ron became interested in orchards after attending both a pruning class and a grafting class with MORP.
 Their favorite apple is a seedling growing in a Montezuma County fenceline they named Montezuma Blush.
 They have four grown children and three granddaughters, with most of their families residing in the Front Range of Colorado.

 email@example.com (970) 565-3099 POB 1556, Cortez, Co 81321

 MORP is a program of Onward!
-A Legacy Foundation and reports to Onward!’s Board of Directors.
+A Legacy Foundation Onward!
+Staff & Board of Directors.